Advocacy Ministry

 Equity in Education

 Quality education provides opportunities to move out of poverty.
-What are the barriers to equitable access and how can we help remove them?
+What are the barriers to equitable access and how can we remove them?

 Climate Change